 Font style should be Times New Roman, as it is professional and easily read.
 Remember, they will be reading a lot of resumes, and you want yours to be as easy on the eyes as possible.
 By keeping the copy clean and not fancy, it will be much easier to read.

 Make It Look Professional

 Be short and to the point: When writing your resume, you want to be as brief and thorough as possible.
 You should avoid writing in complete sentences.
 When describing your previous employment or schooling, avoid using words like the, a, and an.
-For example, instead of writing, "I was the top sales person in the month of July," condense it by stating, "top sales person in July."
+For example, instead of writing, "I was the top salesperson in July," condense it by stating, "top salesperson in July."

 Focus On Accomplishments: Another mistake people make is by focusing too much on their responsibilities rather than their accomplishments.
 A loan officer at a bank might write: